Skip to Content

 Facing a solicitation charge can be daunting, but taking the right steps early on can make a significant difference in your case outcome.
 At Dischley Law, PLLC, we are here to guide you through every step of the process.

 • Remain Silent & Seek Legal Counsel: Limit communication with the police or anyone about the charges until you have legal representation to avoid inadvertently harming your defense.
-This step cannot be understated as it safeguards your rights from being compromised before formal proceedings begin.
+This step cannot be understated, as it safeguards your rights from being compromised before formal proceedings begin.

 • Document Everything: Keep records of events, communications, and anything related that could aid in your defense.
 This documentation can prove invaluable to your solicitation criminal attorney.
 Additionally, identifying witnesses or obtaining corroborative evidence early on can strengthen your defense strategy.

 • Contact Dischley Law, PLLC Immediately: Reaching out to us means gaining access to experienced and knowledgeable legal counsel ready to fight for your rights.
-Our team conducts an exhaustive initial assessment to ensure that no detail slips through the cracks, setting the foundation for a potent defense.
+Our team conducts an exhaustive initial assessment to ensure that no detail slips through the cracks, setting the foundation for a strong defense.

 Once you hire a solicitation criminal attorney in Manassas, we start by reviewing your case file and outlining what you can expect at each court appearance.
 Many people feel uncertain about court timelines and next steps after an arrest.
 We explain each part of the process—from arraignment to pretrial hearings—so you know how your defense will progress.